Bitnami image migration guide¶

 For the MariaDB Galera image, reconfigure the helm value operator.extraEnv

-helm release to contain the following override:
+for the infra-operator helm release to contain the following override:

 operator: